-Stuart has a home business and wants to know what's the best backup option for him?
-Leo says that Windows 10 has backup software built in and it works well, but he's not thrilled with the backup being in a big blob of a file that you have to unfurl to see.
-Another option is to make a disc image that you can restore instantly.
+Stuart has a home business and wants to know the best backup option for him.
+Leo says that Windows 10 has backup software built in and it works well, but he's not thrilled with the backup being in a big blob of a file that he'd have to unfurl to see.
+Another option is to make a disc image that he can restore instantly.
 Imaging options include:

 Lisa's phone is dead and she wants to know if she can get the data off of it and transfer it to her new phone.
 Leo says if the phone is bricked, then unfortunately that data is unreachable.
 But her phone is probably backed up to the cloud by default, or her computer.
 So she should look into her iCloud account or on her computer to see if that data is there.
 Chances are, a lot of that data will automatically sync to the new phone once she logs into her iCloud account.
 This is why cloud backup is so important.

 Louie is thinking about getting the Motorola Moto Z Play.
 Leo says that it's an interesting concept where Motorola will be adding new features and modules over the next few years including upgraded speakers, better cameras, etc. It's a cool phone.
 The built-in camera isn't all that great, but it has a lot of promise.

 Patrick is having issues with Verizon.
 He's getting no cloud backup and they say it's a nationwide outage.
 Leo says it would be in the news if that were true.
 Sounds like they're not fixing the problem.
 Leo says it's time to go to the state and federal regulators and complain.

 Lisa wants to know what the future holds for saving storage and media when it comes to her personal data like photos and videos.
 Leo says that optical and physical media has been weeding itself out for quite some time, even though we still have hard drives.
 The trend is heading towards the cloud.
 The benefit is that she doesn't have to worry about file formats.
 She could continue to use hard drives, as they are getting cheaper and denser, but it's on her to keep them updated with the latest.